$45.00: TRADE EDITION

 artist's talent for glorious description.

-We'll be including Ballantine Adult Fantasy editor Lin Carter's
+Adult Fantasy editor Lin Carter's

-discovered a number of unpublished photos of Bok to add to these intros
+number of unpublished photos of Bok.

-Bok's pulp art for THE SORCERER'S SHIP is included, plus two paintings
+Ship is included, plus two paintings

 specified by the artist as illustrating that novel: a color reprise of